 top of page

 Food is food.
+Let me say it again - food is food.
 Food is fuel.
-We need fuel to live, whatever the source may be.
+We need fuel to live, whatever that source may be.
 It’s that simple.

-Explain to kids that some foods are more nutrient-dense and some foods are less nutrient-dense and help them to choose wisely.
-That's the key.
+Explain to kids that some foods are more nutrient-dense that others.
+Some foods are less nutrient-dense than others.
+Our role as adults is to help kids choose wisely.
+That is the key.

 For the record, it’s ok if some days kids eat nutrient-dense foods and some days they don’t.
 The human body can brilliantly compensate for any nutrients we don’t feed it.
 (Especially with a daily multi-vitamin!).

-In other words, it's bedtime and you realize your kid ate nothing but chips and cupcakes all day because of back-to-back birthday parties.
+Here's a scenario - it's bedtime and you realize that both you and your kid ate nothing but chips and cupcakes all day because of back-to-back birthday parties.
 No biggie!
-Just say, hey, my tummy feels like it needs a salad.
-Let's plan to get one tomorrow!
+Just say, "Hey, my tummy feels like it needs a salad.
+Let's plan to make one tomorrow for lunch!"

-Or, here's another example: Your kid didn't like any of the food choices today and just ate bread all day.
+Here's another scenario - It's Thanksgiving Day and your kid only wants dinner rolls.
 News flash - it's ok!
-Just say, hey, let's find a superfood or protein food for you to eat tomorrow.
+Just say, "Hey, let's find a superfood or protein food for you to eat tomorrow."

 Please don't say, "We ate bad today."
 Your child was fueled and they lived to see another day.
 Nothing shameful here!
 Just teach them to make wise, balanced choices when possible without an emphasis on perfection.